 How Much of a Whole Fish Can You Eat?

 If you’ve ever bought a whole fish from the slab at a fishmonger or even caught and gutted your own, you’ll be amazed by how little flesh there is at the end of the filleting and gutting process.

 You may have noticed that the price per pound of a whole fish is much cheaper than buying a fish that's already filleted.
-The reason for this is that a considerable proportion of the fish is discarded.
+The reason for this is that a large proportion of each fish is discarded.
 The discarded parts consist of the bones, head, tail, intestines, scales, and gills.
 These can be used to make fish soup, although many people do not take the time and trouble to do this.